TomYuviler/TomYuviler.github.io/content/authors/admin/_index.md

 ---
 title: Tom Yuviler
-role: PhD student at the Faculty of Electrical and Computer Engineering, Technion
+role: PhD student at the Faculty of Electrical and Computer Engineering
 bio: My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
 interests: